Adarsh-g-s/JavaApp-Docker/README.md

 ### Running from dockerhub

-1. Pull the repo from dockerhub as it's available publically and run the app.
-The result will be printed as "Hello World!" on the command prompt.
+1. Pull the container from dockerhub as it's available publically and run the container.
+The "HelloWorld.jar" app inside the container will be run and the result will be printed as "Hello World!" on the command prompt.

 ![image](https://user-images.githubusercontent.com/26891940/115990001-4f249200-a5c1-11eb-9d3c-e23491a6899b.png)